reverse-squared/robotic-scout-magic/docs/forms.md

 ```

 ## Exporting Form Data
 Once your form data submissions have been collected, navigate to `http://localhost:8000/` on the machine that is hosting the server, and click **EXPORT DATA TO USB DRIVE**.
 This will generate a CSV file with all the data submissions.
-Only do this when you are sure that all your scouting submissions are submitted, as it will delete the submission data off of the server.

-> [!DANGER]
-> We recommend to only have one USB storage drive inserted into the machine at a time, to prevent the CSV file from going to a drive you don't want it to.
-Possible drive selection UI in a later update to fix this issue.
+There is a checkbox when you export data with the option to delete the data on the server when you export.

 > [!WARNING]
 > This feature has not been tested yet.